MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-faq.md

 <summary><b>What meeting types does Live Share support?</b></summary>

 At this time, only scheduled meetings are supported and all participants must be on the meeting calendar.
-Support for other meeting types – including one-on-one calls, group calls, and meet now – are coming soon.
+Meeting types such as, one-on-one calls, group calls, and meet now are currently not supported.

 <br>